Free childcare places

 The free childcare you qualify for depends on where in the UK you live.

-In England, all 3 and 4 year olds can get 570 hours of free early education or childcare per year.
-This is around 15 hours a week over 38 weeks.
+In England, all three and four year olds can get 570 hours of free early education or childcare per year.
+This is around 15 hours a week over 38 weeks (or fewer hours if you choose to take them over more weeks).
 In addition, families in paid work may be able to claim 30 hours free childcare.

-Some 2 year olds in England can also qualify for free childcare if:
+Some two year olds in England can also qualify for the 15 hours free childcare if:

 - You get income support, income-based jobseeker’s allowance, income-related employment and support allowance, guarantee pension credit.

 - You and your partner are on a low income from work and receive universal credit (this usually means combined earnings of less than £15,400 a year after tax).